 When you’re hungry or thirsty at sea. . .

-20. Most menu items are available for free room service.
+18. Most menu items are available for free with room service.

 Whether you’re feeling lazy or just want to do a little social distancing during mealtimes, Disney Cruise offers room service for no extra charge.
 And most of the items on their room service menu are included with the price of your cruise.

-For best results, order breakfast the night before; if you wait until morning, the wait will be longer.
+For the best experience, order your breakfast the night before; if you wait until morning, the wait will be longer.

-For lunch and dinner, they have salads, appetizers, sandwiches, pizza, desserts and beverages (even alcoholic beverages).
-You can even order some unlisted items like PB&J Uncrustables and Mickey bars (which are Mickey Mouse-shaped ice cream bars).
+For lunch and dinner, they have salads, appetizers, sandwiches, pizza, desserts, and beverages (alcoholic ones, too).
+You can even order some unlisted items like PB&J Uncrustables and Mickey bars (aka those Mickey Mouse-shaped ice cream bars).

-Note: There’s no room service on the last morning of the cruise, so make sure to plan accordingly.
+Note: There’s no room service on the last morning of the cruise, so make sure you plan accordingly.

-Disney Cruises have a door hanger with a breakfast menu on it.
+Disney cruises include a door hanger with a breakfast menu on it.
 Before you go to bed, you can check the boxes for coffee, juice, cereal, and/or pastries.
-Choose a delivery window, and when the time comes, the food will be brought to your room.
+Choose a delivery window, and when the time comes, the food gets brought to your room.

 Don’t want a wake-up knock?
-You could also get the coffee at night, and because it’s stored in a highly insulated container, it’ll still be piping hot when you open it in the morning.
+You can also get the coffee delivered at night, and because it’s stored in a highly insulated container, it’ll still be piping hot when you open it in the morning.

-On cruises of 7 days or longer, Disney Cruises host a Captain’s Reception, and alcoholic drinks are complimentary.
+On cruises of seven days or longer, Disney cruises will host a Captain’s Reception, and alcoholic drinks are complimentary.

-The receiptions take place on the first formal night on the cruise just before dinner.
-Check your cruise itinerary or ask a Cast Member about the Captain’s Reception so you don’t miss it.
+These receptions take place on the first formal night of the cruise, just before dinner.
+Check your cruise itinerary or ask a Cast Member about the Captain’s Reception so you don’t miss it!

-24. There’s no unlimited drink package on Disney Cruises; you’ll pay per drink/bottle/can.
+21. There’s no unlimited drink package on Disney cruises; you’ll pay per drink/bottle/can.

-Unlike a lot of other cruise lines, Disney Cruise Line doesn’t offer an unlimited alcoholic drink package.
-You’ll be paying as you go — sometimes as much as $10 per cocktail — but there are some packages that’ll help you save money:
+Unlike a lot of other cruise lines, Disney Cruise Line doesn’t offer an unlimited drink package for alcohol.
+You’ll be paying as you go — sometimes as much as $10 per cocktail — but there are some packages that offer a few decent Disney cruise deals:

-25. Ordering special coffee?
-Ask for a punchcard to get every sixth drink free.
+22. Ordering special coffee at the Cove Cafe?
+Ask for a punch card to get every sixth drink free.

 When you’re on the boat. . .

-You’ll save the most money by skipping internet access completely.
+You’ll save the most money by skipping internet access entirely.
 You can use the two complimentary Wave Phones to call or text anyone else aboard the ship or contact the ship’s crew.

-Wifi’s just one way they get ya.
-Although lots of things are covered in the price of your cruise, here’s a list of things that will add to your final spend:
+Wi-Fi is just one way they get ya.
+Although lots of things are covered in the price of your cruise, here’s a list of things that will add to your final bill: